 If a client has been referred by another Ryan White provider to receive services and the client has opted to share their AIDS Regional Information and Evaluation System (ARIES) data, the provider receiving the referral does not have to collect registration information.
 The provider shall review ARIES to ensure all registration data have been collected and is documented in ARIES.
-If the client is non-share in ARIES, the referring provider may provide registration information from the client.
+If the client is non-share in ARIES, the referring provider may provide registration information or the provider receiving the referral shall gather registration information from the client.
 Provision of information regarding Client Rights and Responsibilities, Client Grievance Process, and Notice of Privacy Practices (NPP) may be conducted one-time at the referring provider agency.
 To document the provision of this information, the referring provider may send the medical transportation provider a signed document indicating that they have provided this information to the client.